ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Receiving With Forwarded Mode

-A proxy MUST NOT forward packets from the target to the client until after the client has sent at least one packet in forwarded mode.
-Once this occurs, the proxy MAY use forwarded mode for any Client Connection ID for which it has a valid mapping.
+If the client has indicated support for forwarding with the "Proxy-QUIC-Forwarding" header, the proxy MAY use forwarded mode for any Client Connection ID for which it has a valid mapping.

-If a client has started using forwarding mode, it MUST be prepared to receive forwarded short header packets on the socket between itself and the proxy for any Client Connection ID that has been accepted by the proxy.
+Once a client has sent "Proxy-QUIC-Forwarding" with a value of "?1", it MUST be prepared to receive forwarded short header packets on the socket between itself and the proxy for any Client Connection ID that it has registered with a REGISTER_CLIENT_CID capsule.
 The client uses the received Connection ID to determine if a packet was originated by the proxy, or merely forwarded from the target.

-## Opting Out of Forwarded Mode

-The use of forwarded mode is initiated by the client sending a request with the REGISTER_SERVER_CID capsule and sending at least one forwarded packet to the proxy.
-A client that does not wish to accept forwarded packets from the proxy when communicating with a specific target can simply not start forwarding packets to the proxy.

 # Proxy Response Behavior {#response}

-Upon receipt of a CONNECT request that includes the "Proxy-QUIC" header, the proxy indicates to the client that it supports QUIC-aware proxying by including a "Proxy-QUIC" header with a value of "?1" in a successful response.
+Upon receipt of a CONNECT request that includes the "Proxy-QUIC-Forwarding" header, the proxy indicates to the client that it supports QUIC-aware proxying by including a "Proxy-QUIC-Forwarding" header in a successful response.
+If it supports QUIC packet forwarding, it sets the value to "?1"; otherwise, it sets it to "?0".

 Upon receipt of a REGISTER_CLIENT_CID or REGISTER_SERVER_CID capsule, the proxy validates the registration, tries to establish the appropriate